Rahul664/did-i-cite-this/README.md

 ## ❓ Tired of Duplicate BibTeX Entries?

-Ever worked on a paper with multiple co-authors and found yourself wondering:
-- *"Wait… didn’t we already cite this paper?"*
-- *"Why are there two different keys for the same reference?"*
-- *"Why do we only notice duplicates the night before submission?"* 😫

-If you’ve been there — **I have too**.
-More than once.
+Collaborating on a paper and end up citing the same source twice with different keys?
+Caught duplicate references just before submission?
+Been there.

+_Detects and removes duplicate BibTeX entries — no manual hassle._

 ---

-## 💡 Introducing: **Did I Cite This?**
+## 💡 **Did I Cite This?**

-This simple, no-fuss tool helps you:
-- ✅ Quickly check your `.bib` file for **duplicate citations**
-- 🔍 Find entries that look the same but have different keys
-- ⏱️ Save time on manual checks during proofreading
-- 🤝 Avoid last-minute chaos when collaborating with co-authors
+**Did I Cite This?** is a simple, drag-and-drop utility that scans your `.bib` file, detects duplicates by title, and saves you time and hassle during proofreading.

+No setup.
+No stress.
+Just clean citations. ✅

 ---